awsomearvinder/resume/resume.typ

 		- Project to learn about how `sudo` worked.
 		- Clone of the popular doas project which originated in OpenBSD, and has a Linux variant as well.
-		- In working order, is usable.
-No integration with `PAM`, only worked with local accounts.
 	]
 ]